Enarb1/Fundamentals-Projects/README.md

-This are projects for SoftUni Fundamentals Module
+This are projects during  SoftUni Fundamentals Module
-Add new text.
-another row
-maybe a second row also